 They have the freedom to take care of household chores, taxi the kids to school, go to a doctor’s appointment, and more, but may struggle with scheduling focused work time into their day.

-Providing tools and training that can help remote workers better manage their time is a great motivator.
+Providing tools, tips, and training that can help remote workers better manage their time is a great motivator.
 It shows that management cares, and it gives them resources help with their path to success.

-Adopting collaborative project management tools like Asana and Trello can make a big difference here.
+Adopting collaborative project management tools like Wrike, Asana, and Trello can make a big difference here.

 If the same employee were in the office, people would notice their moods, get wind of their situation, and be able to offer words of encouragement or congratulations, whichever is appropriate.